PsychoShock/fivem-docs/content/docs/developers/server-security.md

 ```
 sv_disableClientReplays
 ```
-Enabling this will mostly aim to disable ESP/Aimbot options.
+Enabling this will aim to reduce chances of cheating options.
 Please note that this will disable Rockstar Editor.

 ## Player Trust Level
 It's good to have a player trust level